huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 6: Click the green **Save** button.
 - If you imported more than one language, navigate to the **Settings** area and click on **Translations**.
 Click on the **Thesaurus** name, and you will see all the terms and their translations that have been imported.
 [Learn more about translating an Uwazi collection](https://uwazi.readthedocs.io/en/latest/admin-docs/translating-your-collection.html).
+- It is not currently possible to import Thesauri that are already organised into groups.
+You will need to first import a Thesaurus as described above, and then while working within Uwazi you can organise the terms into whichever groupings you want.

-### How to configure a select or multiselect property
+### How to configure a Select or Multiselect property

 Step 1: Once you have created your **Thesaurus**, navigate to the **Settings** area and click on **Templates**.
 Locate the template to which you want to add a **Select** or **Multiselect** property and click **Edit**.